When you think about dating applications, essential in a relationship you say three factors:

 The criticism is common: dating apps encourage hookup culture and destroy relationships.
-But, let’s face it, people have been looking for casual sex since the dawn of time.
+But, let’s face it, people have been looking for casual sex since essential in a relationship the dawn of time.
 From the beginning of time, when there was no Internet and grunts sufficed as fine pick-up lines.
 Although several swipers have relied on Tinder for occasional hookups, evidence reveals that dating apps cannot be held solely responsible.
 More than a third of people who married between 2015 and 2012 began their relationship online, according to a 2013 survey published in the National Academy of Sciences by U.S. scholars.

 Researchers have discovered that only 5.96 percent of online-based couples file for divorce, compared to 7.67 percent of couples who begin their relationship offline, or “the lonely outer world,” as our grandparents used to term it.
 But why should you believe numbers when you can see a real-life example?
 Stacey, a New York photo editor, says, “I met my husband online, and we’ve been together for ten years.”
 “I assisted a friend in creating a profile and advised her to contact this hot man, but she never did.
 So I wanted to build a profile and message him myself one night.
 It turned out for me.”

-Online dating can be a very intimate experience.
+Online dating can be a very intimate experience. – essential in a relationship